FRC5190/2020Training/archive/source/docs/subsystems.rst

 Registering a subsystem
 -----------------------

 We need to register each subsystem into the ``FalconSubsystemHandler`` so that the methods described above can be called automatically.
-We register each subsystem in the calculator.calculator.main ``Robot.kt`` file.
+We register each subsystem in the calculator.calculator.loops.calculator.helloWorld.main ``Robot.kt`` file.
 In the constructor of ``Robot.kt``, we register the subsystem as follows:

 .. code-block:: kotlin